CodeBySRY/First-Semester/CS101/Lecture Slides/ReadMe.md

 ## 🏛️ Course Overview
-This repository contains lecture slides and related materials for **CS101 - Computing and AI**, Section J.
+This directory contains lecture slides and related materials for **CS101 - Computing and AI**, Section J.

 ---